 Creating a Communicable Disease Policy Overview

-It is important that recovery residence operators know and understand the importance of a Communicable Disease policy in recovery housing.
+It is important that recovery residence operators know and understand the importance of having a communicable disease policy in recovery housing.

-According to OhioMHAS’s Recovery Housing Development Guidebook, a recovery house organization should have their Policies and Procedures document on hand and easily accessible, and this document should include, among other policies, the Communicable Disease Policy.
+According to the OhioMHAS Recovery Housing Development Guidebook, a recovery house organization should have their policies and procedures document on hand and easily accessible, and this document should include, among other policies, the communicable disease policy.

-Also, ORH requires certified recovery house organizations to have a policy concerning communicable disease that must contain the following elements:
+Also, ORH requires certified recovery housing organizations to have a communicable disease policy that contains the following elements:

 • Residents are notified of what behaviors may increase the spread of infectious disease.

-• House provides supplies needed for precautions (such as soap, paper towels, gloves, face coverings, and cleaning supplies).
+• The house must provide the supplies needed for residents to take precautions (such as soap, paper towels, gloves, face coverings and cleaning supplies).

 • Visitors to the home must wash their hands, only visit in designated areas, wear a face covering and maintain appropriate physical distancing.

-A recovery home should support the resident, who has an illness, to speak with their health care provider and follow their medical advice.
+A recovery home should encourage a resident who has an illness to speak with their health care provider and follow their medical advice.

 Course Syllabus